nrfconnect/sdk-nrfxlib/crypto/doc/nrf_cc310_mbedcrypto.rst

 Integration with Mbed TLS
 =========================
-The nrf_cc3xx_mbedcrypto library provides low-level integration towards selected versions of Mbed TLS deliverables.
+The nrf_cc3xx_mbedcrypto library provides low-level integration with the Mbed TLS version provided in nRF Connect SDK.
-The APIs expressed in this library use the alternative implementation abstraction layer inside Mbed TLS for selected modules.
+Some of the APIs expressed in this library use the Mbed TLS "alternative implementation" abstraction layer.

 .. note::
    It is not recommended to link to this library directly.
 Use the :ref:`nrf_security`.